reeshuffled/reeshuffled.github.io/_posts/2023-08-22-Using-a-Cork-Board-as-an-Art-Display.md

 ---
 layout: article
-categories: Articles
-tags: ["Interior Design"]
+tags:
+- Interior Design
-title: "Using a Cork Board as an Art Display"
+title: Using a Cork Board as an Art Display
 slug: cork-board-art-display
-description: "Tips about how to use and style a cork board as a way to display art instead of a gallery wall."
+description: Tips about how to use and style a cork board as a way to display art instead of a gallery wall.
-started_at: "19-08-2023 07:45:00"
+started_at: 19-08-2023 07:45:00
+category: Garden
 ---

 <style>